-As someone who is trying to improve your ecommerce ecosystem, you want to be sure you’re spending your time and money wisely.
+As someone trying to improve your ecommerce ecosystem, you want to be sure you’re spending your time and money wisely.
 As with most things in life and in business, there is no “magic bullet” solution to optimization.

 For example, it may be tempting to rip and replace your current onsite search engine, but if your product data is lacking, that just won’t work.
 There just isn’t a substitute for doing things the right way.

 Ecommerce is all about connecting your business to people who want to buy your products.
 It is critical to take the time to optimize your product data.
-You must understand your customers, their wants and needs, their buying process.
+You must understand your customers, their wants and needs, and their buying process.
 Then, you can optimize for search across multiple channels.